Fytex/Instagram-Giveaways-Winner/README.md

 	raise exception_class(message, screen, stacktrace)
 		selenium.common.exceptions.WebDriverException: Message: unknown error: cannot find Chrome binary
 ```
-  - Since Chrome has updated their files' location, Selenium hasn't fixed it yet.
-Check `config.ini` Browser's Category to fix it.
+  - Since Chrome has updated their files' location, you need to keep Chrome's Driver updated in sync with Google Chrome.
+In this case just go back to [Pre-Setup-Warning](https://github.com/Fytex/Instagram-Giveaways-Winner#pre-setup-warning) and follow the steps **or** alternately just check `config.ini`'s Browser's Category to fix it.